Rapid Variability of Sgr A* across the Electromagnetic Spectrum

 The model presented here was enabled and its parameters determined by the vast library of light-curve monitoring data accumulated over the past two decades.
 Simultaneous light curves at different wavelengths were especially valuable for testing (though not deriving) the model.
 Further work should include better simultaneous measurements of the X-ray and NIR spectral indices, which should be identical if our model is correct.
 Monitoring \Sg's variability simultaneously from $\sim$2 to $\sim$30~\micron\ with the {\it James Webb Space Telescope} should test whether the model's predicted NIR spectral indices are accurate, clarify the relevance of synchrotron cooling for this part of the spectrum, and show whether the self-Compton emission can contribute to the NIR.

-\acknowledgments The authors are grateful to Eduardo Ros for valuable comments on the manuscript.
-We thank Axel Weiss, Mikhail Lisakov, Nicholas MacDonald, Stefan Gillessen, Sebastiano von Fellenberg, Yigit Dallilar, Gabriele Ponti, Arno Witzel and Silke Britzen for fruitful discussions.
+\acknowledgments We thank the anonymous referee, the statistical editor, and the data editor for their valuable and constructive comments.
+The authors are grateful to Eduardo Ros for valuable comments on the manuscript.
+We thank Ziqian Hua, Axel Weiss, Mikhail Lisakov, Nicholas MacDonald, Stefan Gillessen, Sebastiano von Fellenberg, Yigit Dallilar, Gabriele Ponti, Arno Witzel and Silke Britzen for fruitful discussions.
 We thank Helge Rottmann and the MPIfR Correlator team for their help and support in running our code on the VLBI computer cluster.
 This work is based on observations made with the \SST, which is operated by the Jet Propulsion Laboratory, California Institute of Technology under a contract with NASA.
 Support for this work was provided by NASA through an award issued by JPL/Caltech.
 We thank the staff of the Spitzer Science Center for their help in planning and executing these demanding observations.